jmcastelo/MorphogenCV/README.md

 ## Pipelines

-Instead of a single feedback loop, MorphogenCV is able to process images in several parallel loops, called pipelines.
+Instead of a single feedback loop, MorphogenCV is able to process images in several parallel loops, called parallel pipelines.
 A pipeline is simply a sequence of operations that are performed on an image, in order.
-The output image of an operation is the input image of the next one.
-Once the processing of the operations of the pipelines is made, the resulting images are blended into a global output image.
-Finally, the global output image is fed back to each pipeline.
+Along a pipeline, the output image of an operation is the input image of the next one.
+Once the processing of the operations of the parallel pipelines is made, the resulting images are blended into an output image, with adjustable blend factors.
+This image is processed by a final output pipeline and its output image is fed back to each pipeline.
 This establishes parallel loops that iteratively process the image.

 ## Operations